-- 43. A person shall cease to be a member of the Committee if: - (1) having been appointed by virtue of being a member of the Council, he ceases to be a member of the Council for any reason; - (2) he ceases to live or work wholly or mainly in the United Kingdom;
+- 41. A person shall cease to be a member of the Committee if: - (1) having been appointed by virtue of being a member of the Council, he ceases to be a member of the Council for any reason; - (2) he ceases to live or work wholly or mainly in the United Kingdom; - (3) having been appointed by virtue of his qualifications or experience in a particular field, those qualifications or experience are no longer regarded by the Council as being of value to the Committee in the performance of its functions; - (4) an order has been made against him by a Practice Committee of the Council; - (5) he is removed by the Council because serious and persistent deficiency in his attendance at meetings or in his conduct or performance at meetings, or because of his failure to comply with Standing Order 36; or - (6) he is appointed as a member of the Audit Committee of the Council.

-- having been appointed by virtue of his qualifications or experience in a particular field, those qualifications or experience are no longer regarded by the Council as being of value to the Committee in the performance of its functions; - (4) an order has been made against him by a Practice Committee of the Council; or - (5) he is removed by the Council because serious and persistent deficiency in his attendance at meetings or in his conduct or performance at meetings, or because of his failure to comply with Standing Order 38. (standing order reference is re-numbered) - 44.
-Before taking any action to remove a member of the Committee the Council shall send a notice to that member: - (1) setting out the grounds on which the member is liable to be removed from office: - (2) informing the member that the Council proposes to consider those grounds and that the member has a right to be heard before the Council; and - (3) providing the member with 14 days in which to respond. - 45.
-Where, following the service of a notice under Standing Order 41, a member responds expressing a wish to be heard by the Council, the Registrar shall convene a meeting of the Council to determine whether or not to remove that member from the Committee. (standing order references are re-numbered) - 46.
-The procedure in Standing Orders 41 and 42 shall not apply in respect of a person who has ceased to be a member of the Committee by virtue of Standing Order 43(1) or (4). (standing order references are re-numbered)
+- 42. Before taking any action to remove a member of the Committee the Council shall send a notice to that member: - (1) setting out the grounds on which the member is liable to be removed from office; - (2) informing the member that the Council proposes to consider those grounds and that the member has a right to be heard before the Council; and - (3) providing the member with 14 days in which to respond. - 43.
+Where, following the service of a notice under Standing Order 42, a member responds expressing a wish to be heard by the Council, the Registrar shall convene a meeting of the Council to determine whether or not to remove that member from the Committee. - 44.
+The procedure in Standing Orders 42 and 43 shall not apply in respect of a person who has ceased to be a member of the Committee by virtue of Standing Order 41(1) or (4).